 When CMS-based websites became available, website owners started gaining control over aspects of their digital presence, such as the ability to add, edit, publish and manage their own content.

-(After CMS, website owners had more control of areas like content publishing)
+(After Content Management Systems, site owners had more control of areas like content editing)

-When choosing an online vehicle for your digital business, it’s important to remember that you are the one who needs to be in control.
-If you are a “tech dummy,” consider choosing a vehicle designed for non-technical users.
-Otherwise, you will be stuck with an online vehicle that you can’t drive unless you are being chauffeured everywhere, continually spending money on outsourced services, and waiting around for other people to help you get even the simplest of things done.
+When deciding on an online vehicle for your digital business, it’s important to remember that you are the one who needs to be in control.
+If you are a “tech dummy,” consider choosing a CMS designed for non-technical users.
+Otherwise, you will be stuck with an online vehicle that you can’t drive unless you are being chauffeured everywhere, continually spending money on outsourced services, and waiting around for other people to help you get things done.

 (Choose an online vehicle that you can drive!)

-WordPress Puts Site Owners In Control Of Their Web Presence
+A WordPress CMS Puts Site Owners In Charge Of Their Online Presence

-The WordPress CMS puts you 100% in charge of your online business presence …
+The WordPress CMS gives you complete control of your web presence …

-(WordPress puts you 100% in charge of your web presence)
+(WordPress puts you 100% in charge of your digital business presence)

-As explained in our WordPress DIY Guide, WordPress allows non-technical users to be in control of their web presence and makes the need to outsource most technical areas of your website management to technical experts optional.
+As we explain in our WordPress Guide For Beginners, WordPress allows non-technical users to be in complete control of their web presence and makes the need to outsource most technical areas of your website management to technical experts optional.